Nigurasi/time-saver/README.md

 ## tl;dr
 An unbeliably awesome extension for Mozilla Firefox.
 Should've work on Chrome but it just doesn't.
 We've lost 7 hours of our lives trying to figure it out.

+## Introduction
+Do you think we didn't have time to create tremendously marvelous icon?
+Nothing more misleading.
+This is furious red dot.
+It's furious with you.
+You dare to ask why?!
+Because You need it!
+But don't worry.
+She will punish you.
+P-A-I-N-F-U-L-L-Y.

 ## Description
 An extension for websites made to punish You for entertainment and having fun.
 Just kidding(or are we?).
 Made to increase Your productivity.